vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/integrating_landed_costs.rst

 Once the landed cost is added to the vendor bill (either by checking the :guilabel:`Landed Cost` option on the invoice line or adding a landed cost product to the bill), click the :guilabel:`Create Landed Costs` button at the top of the bill.
-Odoo automatically creates a landed cost record with the set landed cost pre-filled in the :guilabel:`Additional Costs` product lines.
+Leansoft automatically creates a landed cost record with the set landed cost pre-filled in the :guilabel:`Additional Costs` product lines.
 From here, decide which picking the additional costs apply to by clicking :guilabel:`Edit` and selecting the picking reference number from the :guilabel:`Transfers` drop-down menu.
 Finally,